Tecnologica-Mente/MAS_Cloud/README.md

 ## Microsoft Activation Scripts (MAS) Cloud Version All-in-One:

-The best Windows and Office Activation Tool using HWID/Ohook/KMS38/Online KMS activation methods, with a focus on open-source code and fewer antivirus detections.
+The best Windows and Office Activation Tool using HWID, Ohook, TSforge, KMS38, and Online KMS activation methods, with a focus on open-source code and fewer antivirus detections.

 ## Features
 -  It doesn't install